foxhound87/rfx-stack/DOCUMENTATION.md

 # Server Side Rendering

-Define the inital state of the stores in `/src/web/middleware/iso.js` injecting it into the  initStore function (the Store Initalizer)
+Define the inital state of the Stores in `/src/web/middleware/iso.js` injecting it into the initStore function (the Store Initalizer).

 ```
+import initStore from '~/src/shared/state/store';
+...

 const store = initStore({
   app: { ssrLocation: req.url },
   // put here the inital state of other stores...